United States at the 2020 Summer Olympics: Artistic

 The United States fielded a full squad of eight gymnasts (four per gender) into the Olympic competition.
 At the 2018 World Championships in Doha, Qatar, the women's squad scored a gold-medal victory in the team all-around to book an automatic berth for Tokyo 2020.
 Meanwhile, the men's squad was added to the U.S. gymnastics roster after finishing fourth out of the nations eligible for qualification in the preliminaries of the team all-around at the 2019 World Championships in Stuttgart, Germany.

 In gymnastics, health concerns caused four-time gold medalist and 19-time world champion Simone Biles to withdraw from the women's team event, in which the U.S. ultimately won the silver medal.
 Biles subsequently skipped four individual events before returning for the balance beam event, in which she won a bronze medal.
-American Sunisa Lee won the gold medal in the women's artistic individual all-around.
+Sunisa Lee won the gold medal in the women's artistic individual all-around.
 The four members of the United States women's team, Biles, Jordan Chiles, Sunisa Lee, and Grace McCallum were nicknamed the Fighting Four as a tribute to the adversity they faced.